-This course is a survey of the history of Western Civilization, tracing its origins from the earliest civilizations to the beginning of the modern era.
-Emphasis is placed on the changes through time in political, social and religious institutions as well as on intellectual and cultural achievements.
+This course is a survey of the history of Western Civilization, tracing its origins from the earliest civilizations to the early modern era.
+Emphasis is placed on the changes through time in political, social, and religious institutions as well as on intellectual and cultural achievements.
 The course provides an overview of the major events and developments in Western history to help students better understand the creation of historical identity and concepts of Western Civilization.

-The survey of Western history is continued from the early modern period to the present.
-The political, social and industrial revolutions of the 18th and 19th centuries are studied as a prelude to the military conflicts, social changes and intellectual currents of the twentieth century.
-The course is designed to help students understand the world of today by studying the recent history of their own society.
+The survey of Western Civilization is continued from the early modern period to the present.
+The political, social, and industrial revolutions of the 18th and 19th centuries are studied as a prelude to the military conflicts, social changes and intellectual currents of the twentieth century.
+The course is designed to help students understand Western Civilization's impact on the world both historically and contemporarily.

-A survey of the history of the United States from the period of first contact between Europeans and the Indigenous Peoples to the end of the Reconstruction period (1877).
-The course includes political, social and economic factors important in the foundation of America.
+This course is a survey of the history of the United States from the period of first contact between Europeans and the Indigenous Peoples to the end of the Reconstruction period (1877).
+The course includes political, social, and economic factors important in the foundation of America.

 This course is designed to teach the development of New Jersey, from Lenni-Lenape to the cultural pluralism of today.
 It will deal with all aspects of life in the state: social, religious, economic, educational and political.

 A study of the U.S. Military history from colonial times to the 20th Century.
 Special emphasis is placed on the causes and results of wars, leaders and battles, and the impact U.S. Military History has had in the world.
 U.S. History I and II and/or a comprehensive knowledge of America history are highly recommended for students enrolling in this course.